 An organisation applying for the Quality Label for Volunteering with a host role will be able to declare pre-defined activities and locations.
-All locations must be in the same country where the organisation is based.
-It is important to note that the awarding bodies (e.g. National Agency or Executive Agency) will enquire about all declared locations.
+With the exception of international organisations, all locations must be in the same country where the organisation is based.
+Organisations declaring locations must ensure the compliance of the locations to the Quality Label quality requirements.
+The awarding bodies (e.g. National Agency or Executive Agency) will assess all declared locations against the award criteria.

-As opposed to locations, activities may be declared during the application for a Quality Label or during the application for grant.
-Activities declared at Quality Label stage could be retrieved at grant application and thus simplify the grant application for organisations.
+Pre-defined activities may be declared during the application for a Quality Label or during the application for grant.